Article · Feb 20, 2026

 How big a codebase can Aider's repomap handle?

 Aider's repomap scales well into the hundreds of thousands of lines of code.
-Tree-sitter parsing is fast (sub-second on most repos), the symbol graph is sparse (each file typically references a handful of others, not hundreds), and PageRank on sparse graphs converges in tens of iterations.
+Tree-sitter parsing is fast (sub-second on most repos), the symbol graph is sparse (each file typically references a handful of others), and PageRank on sparse graphs converges in tens of iterations.
 The practical limit is not the repomap itself but the LLM's context budget.
-A 1M-line repo will parse, but the top-N files that fit in a 200K-token context window may not include every file the model would ideally see.
+A 1M-line repo will parse, but the top-N files that fit in a 200K-token window may not include every file the model would ideally see.
 At that scale, you supplement the repomap with explicit file-mentioning in the prompt to bias the personalization vector.